Intersections of randomly translated sets: Limit theorem for intersections of translated elements of the extended convex ring

-The following two results for the proof generalize a weak convergence criterion for random convex bodies from \cite[Proposition~1.8.16]{TRS} for general regular closed random sets.
-A random closed set $X$ in $\R^d$ is said to be regular closed if $X$ almost surely belongs to the family $\mathcal{R}$ of regular closed sets, see Section~1.1.7 of \cite{TRS}.
+\end{theorem} \begin{definition} A random closed set $X$ in $\R^d$ is said to be regular closed if $X$ almost surely belongs to the family $\mathcal{R}$ of regular closed sets. \end{definition} For further details about regular closed random sets, see Section~1.1.7 of \cite{TRS}.

-\begin{lemma} The map $F\mapsto \cl(F^c)$ from $\mathcal{R}$ to $\mathcal{R}$ is a bicontinuous bijection in the Fell topology. \end{lemma} \begin{proof} The proof closely follows the proof of Lemma~7.4 from \cite{ARXIV}, which confirms this fact for the family of regular closed convex sets and their complements.
-Clearly, the closure of the complement of a regular closed set is regular closed and uniquely determined, so the map is a bijection.
-Since each element of $\mathcal{R}$ is the closure of the complement of another unique element of $\mathcal{R}$, for the bicontinuity it suffices to show that $\cl(F^c)\mapsto F$ is continuous.